VladPlatonov/ecoproject/README.md

 This is a SA-MP (San Andreas Multiplayer) project.
 It's currently in the testing phase.

-# 🎮 SA-MP Project

-This is a SA-MP (San Andreas Multiplayer) project.
-It's currently in the testing phase.

 ## Installation

 To get started, make sure you have [sampctl](https://github.com/Southclaws/sampctl) installed on your system.